 Upscale

-Beyond functional, a luxurious 100 square-foot master bath connected to the master bedroom.
-Two sinks, a freestanding tub and separate shower.
+Beyond functional, a luxurious 100-square-foot master bath is connected to the main bedroom.
+Two sinks, a freestanding tub, and a separate shower.
 Electric floor heating and custom cabinetry.

 Midrange